 When work is not just work

 I take advantage of what the world of technology has provided to me to produce what I love.
-I love telling stories and showing emotions and feelings using motion picture.
+I love telling stories and showing emotions using motion picture.
 I love to hear and receive feedback from people, and I enjoy being able to show people what I see through my eyes.

 I've met amazing people, had the honour to work with some great personalities and I've made people appreciate me and my accomplishments.
 I think, I can even say film making became my life, because the second I turn my head to a different direction, I get a new idea of what to capture on film.